-- a) Only the Chief Executive has the authority to cancel a programme prior to its commencement.
-In such cases, admitted and enrolled students will be notified immediately and all fees will be refunded in full. - b) Where it appears to the Portfolio manager responsible for a programme that the number of students accepted in a particular course is insufficient to justify its running, then they may seek approval to cancel the course offering providing the decision to cancel the offering is more than two weeks prior to the start of the course.
-If all enrolled students are able to be accommodated in another course or course offering, the course can be cancelled.
-If the course is a core compulsory course that is required by students to enable them to complete their programme in a particular semester, the course may be offered as an independent study option, or the student may be offered an individual programme of study (CoP). - c) The Institution has the right to cancel, postpone or reschedule classes without notice, or otherwise breach the enrolment contract, if the breach is caused by a reason beyond its control including, but not limited to, prevention from or hindrance in obtaining materials or supplies, labour disputes of whatever nature, act of God, fire, act of Government or state, social or political unrest or war.
+- a) Only the Executive Dean has the authority to cancel a programme prior to its commencement.
+In such cases, admitted and enrolled students will be notified immediately and all fees will be refunded in full. - b) Where it appears to the Group Manager that two weeks prior to the start of a particular course the number of students accepted is insufficient to justify its running they may seek approval to cancel the course offering.
+If the course is a core compulsory course that is required by students to enable them to complete their programme in a particular semester/trimester, the course may be offered as an independent study option. - c) The Institution has the right to cancel, postpone or reschedule classes without notice, or otherwise breach the enrolment contract, if the breach is caused by a reason beyond its control including, but not limited to, prevention from or hindrance in obtaining materials or supplies, labour disputes of whatever nature, act of God, fire, act of Government or state, social or political unrest or war.